Employee-Appraisal – What Should Be Considered?

 Can the Works Council Participate?

-Works council members may only participate in employee appraisals if the following issues are on the agenda:
+Works council members may only participate in an Employee-Appraisal if the following issues are on the agenda:

 - Assessment of work performance